DevOps-MBSE/AaC/docs/source/project_documentation/plugins/print_defs.md

 # Print Definitions

-The print definitions plugin outputs all AaC definitions from the Language Context.
+Prints all AaC definitions from the Language Context.
 This is useful for debugging or may serve as a reminder of the definitions available.

 ## Print-Defs Command